reshmaanil144/Medicare-Part-D-Analysis/README.md

 - **Base case (30% switch)**: $543 million savings
 - **Aggressive (50% switch)**: $905 million savings

-Even our most conservative estimate yields over $350 million annually - a massive opportunity by any standard.

-The savings potential remains enormous because the price differentials are so extreme, even if our switching assumptions are significantly wrong.
+Even our most conservative estimate yields over $350 million annually - a massive opportunity by any standard.The savings potential remains enormous because the price differentials are so extreme, even if our switching assumptions are significantly wrong.

 ### 4. Utilization Management System Failures